-Correctly choosing format, color, and bleed settings from the outset
+Correctly choosing format, colour, and bleed settings from the outset

 Adobe Photoshop allows you to very simply create a new artwork file for printing.
 When you create your new file, you will be asked to set some important configuration details which we will explain in this tutorial.

 Even though Photoshop is not the best design software to create artwork files for printing, there is actually a correct way to set up your files to ensure high-quality finished product.